'Everyone is shocked, the White Sox are in first place'

 ‘Everyone is shocked, the White Sox are in first place’

-KANSAS CITY, Mo. – MLB Network was on the visitors clubhouse TV at Kauffman Stadium Thursday morning before the White Sox played the Royals, and none of the players sitting lounging nearby were much interested.
+KANSAS CITY, Mo. — MLB Network was on the visitors’ clubhouse TV at Kauffman Stadium on Thursday morning, and none of the players sitting nearby seemed interested.

-That is, until the question, ‘Who is the biggest surprise in the AL Central?’ perked up a few interested viewers.
+That is, until the question, ‘‘Who is the biggest surprise in the AL Central?’’ perked up a few interested viewers.

 Heads turned when the Sox, and their bullpen in particular, were mentioned first.

-Derek Holland yelled something to the effect of, “That’s right!”
+Derek Holland yelled something to the effect of “That’s right!”

-Holland then went out and held the Royals to one earned run over 6 2/3 innings to improve to 3-2 with a 2.02 ERA, and Jose Abreu and Matt Davidson each crushed a home run in the first two innings to provide an early cushion and the Sox (15-12) breezed to an 8-3 victory to give them a split of a four-game series.
+Holland then went out and held the Royals to one earned run over 6⅔ innings to improve to 3-2 with a 2.02 ERA, and Jose Abreu and Matt Davidson each hit home runs in the first two innings to provide an early cushion, and the Sox (15-12) breezed to an 8-3 victory to give them a split of the four-game series.

-On a day when Nate Jones became the fifth Sox pitcher to go on the disabled list, Holland and the Sox bullpen had their way with the struggling Royals lineup.
-Anthony Swarzak (0.00 ERA) has retired 30 of the last 31 batters he’s faced and Tommy Kahnle lowered his ERA to 0.90 with a scoreless ninth.
+On a day when Nate Jones became the fifth Sox pitcher to go on the disabled list, Holland and the bullpen had their way with the struggling Royals lineup.
+Anthony Swarzak (0.00 ERA) has retired 30 of the last 31 batters he’s faced, and Tommy Kahnle lowered his ERA to 0.90 with a scoreless ninth.

-That caliber of pitching, along with a few other ingredients such as Avisail Garcia’s hot bat – he drove in two runs with a single to right to raise his club RBI lead to 23 – have concocted enough mojo to have the Sox playing winning baseball.
-While the threat of proven veterans such as Holland, Miguel Gonzalez, Todd Frazier, closer David Robertson and perhaps Jose Quintana getting traded in the coming months hangs over them, the Sox are trying to ignore it, believing they can win.
+That caliber of pitching, along with Avisail Garcia’s hot bat — he drove in two runs with a single to right to raise his team-leading RBI total to 23 — have concocted enough mojo to have the Sox playing winning baseball.
+While the threat of proven veterans such as Holland, Miguel Gonzalez, Todd Frazier, closer David Robertson and perhaps Jose Quintana getting traded in the coming months hangs over them, the Sox are trying to ignore it, believing they can win now.

 Not that anyone else is convinced, including a general manager who remains committed to his rebuilding plan for sustained success.